Financial-Times/origami/apps/website/_components/code.md

 Origami components are installable with the npm package manager.

-As well as following the [package.json](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) spec, components also include a:
+As well as following the [package.json](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) specification, components also include a:

 - [`"browser"`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser)`
   property set to the component's main JavaScript entry-point if the component